MileHacker Logo

 Train Connections

 No direct train services connect to the Boundary Waters gateway towns.
-Amtrak operates routes within Minnesota, but these do not reach to the isolated northeastern part of the state where the BWCAW is located.
+Amtrak operates routes within Minnesota, but these do not extend to the remote northeastern part of the state where the BWCAW is located.

 Long-Distance Bus Options